 In order to allow a programmer not familiar with the code as a whole to add modifications and new functionality, we feel that an object oriented approach is critical, and have settled on C++ as a good compromise with respect to availability, functionality, and portability.
-In order to allow the code to run on a wide variety of systems, we are writing the interface and glue code in Tcl/Tk2.
-This enables our code to operate across a wide range of Unix platforms, Windows NT, and Windows 95/98.
+In order to allow the code to run on a wide variety of systems, we are writing the interface and glue code in Tcl/Tk.
+This enables our code to operate across a wide range of platforms, including Unix, Windows, and Mac OS X systems.